 These are anti-avoidance measures that are in place to protect temporary workers against unethical employers who structure their business in such a way to deprive temporary employees payments and benefits.

-If you’re a temporary worker who needs a suitable banking account in order to be paid, then here at Suits Me, we’ve got you covered.
-We’re an online-only banking provider, so you don’t need to worry about heading to a branch to open an account.
+If you’re a temporary worker who needs a suitable e-money account in order to be paid, then here at Suits Me®, we’ve got you covered.
+We’re an online-only provider, so you don’t need to worry about heading to a branch to open an account.
 It takes ten minutes to apply, and you’ll find out immediately if we can offer you an account – although, we accept 99.8% of applicants.

 We strongly believe in financial inclusion, meaning we offer accounts to people regardless of their background, personal circumstances or financial position.

-We offer a prepaid Mastercard® debit card, a mobile banking app to manage your finances on the go and access to online banking.
-With a Suits Me account you’ll be able to set up direct debits and standing orders.
-We also have an exclusive cashback reward programme where you’ll get money back when you use your Suits Me debit card with one of our partner retailers.
-You can also make international transfers via a partner in the Suits Me app.
+We offer a prepaid Mastercard® debit card, a mobile app to manage your finances on the go and access to an online account.
+With a Suits Me® account you’ll be able to set up direct debits and standing orders.
+We also have an exclusive cashback reward programme where you’ll get money back when you use your Suits Me® debit card with one of our partner retailers.
+You can also make international transfers via a partner in the Suits Me® app.